yoga1290/cheatsheets/Kubernetes.md

 # Services

 + External-to-pod communications
++ "defines a logical set of Pods and a policy by which to access them" [[docs](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource)]
-+ Service is a microservice handling access polices and traffic; NodePort or LoadBalancer
++ Service is a microservice handling access polices and traffic; NodePort or **LoadBalancer**
 + Logically, via Labels & Selectors, groups Pods and a policy to access them
 + load balancing while selecting the Pods
 + By default, each Service also gets an IP address, which is **routable only inside the cluster**